jakeh524/pinball-wizard/README.md

 The next challenge we faced was implementing the flippers.
 First, to have them move in a realistic manner, we had to have them rotate on a hinge point, which required implementing a custom rotate function that matched the shape of the flipper.
 We also had to implement a system to have the hitbox of the flipper move with it as it rotated.
 The movement of the flipper also provided other challenges when it came to colliding with the ball.
 As we were nearing the deadline, we discovered that sometimes the ball would phase through the flipper and miss the collision due to the frame rate of the game.
 We were all hands on deck at this point as we resolved the issue by having the top side of the flipper hitbox attempt to detect collisions from farther away.
 This fix led to more reliable flipper collisions and a better playing experience.

+Throughout the development of Pinball Wizard, we learned a ton about Javascript, WebGL, git development, and most of all Computer Graphics.
+We found ourselves consistently applying concepts we learned in class and through the homework projects.
+This project also allowed us to expand our skills with other tools like image editing for textures, Maya for 3D modeling, Audacity for sound editing, and lastly Zoom for (a lot of) communication.
+Finally, we learned how to work well in a group and develop a large project like this as a team.
+We had a lot of fun developing this game and learned a ton along the way!